Code-Institute-Submissions/EliteFitness/README.md

 * There is a form at the top of the page.
 * There is a subtitle giving examples of why the user could send them a message.
 * The form allows the user to input their name, phone number, email address and the message.
-Each of these inputs is required and each section is labelled.
+Each of these inputs is required and each section is labeled.
 * The form will only accept an email address in the email section.
-* The send button changes colour on hover on a desktop.
+* The "send" button changes colour on hover on a desktop.
 * The bottom section of the page contains address details, contact information and opening hours.
 * The bottom section also contains Google Maps.
 The user can move the map around, zoom in or out and also open in a new browser tab.